Too Many Plates, Still Spinning

 Chaos, Calm, and Ending the Day Half-Asleep

-From early-morning chaos to brief pockets of calm, the day unfolded in imperfect rhythms—messy, loud, and tiring, but softened by shared mom…
+From early-morning chaos to brief pockets of calm, the day unfolded in imperfect rhythms—messy, loud, tiring, and softened by shared moments…

 Journal · Reflective · Jan 27, 2026